Deontai Williams Sr.: Seattle Seahawks

-Williams signed with the Seattle Seahawks of the National Football League (NFL) on May 6, 2022.
-He was released on August 30, 2022.
+Williams Sr. signed with the Seattle Seahawks of the National Football League (NFL) on May 6, 2022.
+He was released by the Seahawks on August 30.

 Saskatchewan Roughriders

-Williams was signed by the Saskatchewan Roughriders of the Canadian Football League (CFL) on January 9, 2023.
-He was moved to the practice roster on June 4, promoted to the active roster on June 15, placed on injured reserve on September 14, and activated from injured reserve on October 6, 2023.
+Williams Sr. was signed by the Saskatchewan Roughriders of the Canadian Football League (CFL) on January 9, 2023.
+He was moved to the practice roster on June 4, promoted to the active roster on June 15, placed on injured reserve on September 14, and activated from injured reserve on October 6.
 He played in 14 games, all starts, for the Roughriders in 2023, recording 41 tackles on defense, six special teams tackles and one interception.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 BC Lions

-On February 11, 2025, it was announced that Williams had signed with the BC Lions.
+On February 11, 2025, it was announced that Williams Sr. had signed with the BC Lions.
+On September 23, 2026, Williams was signed to a two-year contract extension by the Lions, running through the 2028 season.